 There are a lot of crazy conspiracy theories masquerading as legitimate information circulating on social media nowadays.
 You know the ones, lately they're about plots including , 5g technology , COVID-19 Bill Gates, Big Pharma (though I'm no apologist for them) , now Dr. Fauci., and numerous others.
 A lot of this stuff is put … Continue reading CONSPIRACY THEORIES AND SOCIAL MEDIA.

+Let us really do something for pan!
 The think is, whether we wish to accept it or not, there’s an historical and cultural nexus between the carnival and the steelband, and that’s the lens through which most of the world see the steelband.
-The steelband is still seen by many in its traditional role, which is to provide the main musical soundtrack … Continue reading RENEWING THE STEELBAND/CARNIVAL CONNECTION!
+Because , if we know our cultural history , it was the … Continue reading Re-examining and Renewing the Steelband/Carnival Connection!

 When we old timers talk of the greatness of calypso music from the latter third or so of the last century , we're sometimes accused of being nostalgic.However, that isn't the case .
 Much of the popular music of that bygone era were well crafted lyrically and musically , with outstanding accompaniment, arranged by the … Continue reading Pan in Danger by Merchant